pangjin/hello-world/README.md

-# hello-world
+# hello-world, I will make some changes here.
-First github project of JP
+First github project of JP, changes 1.1